koblin/AxiDrawProcessing/README.md

 # AxiDrawProcessing
 A simple means of using Processing (Java) to control the AxiDraw plotter with CNCServer

+To control without CNCServer you may prefer: https://github.com/koblin/AxiDrawProcessing2

 # To use

 Created for use with Processing [http://www.Processing.org]